v6d-io/v6d/k8s/cmd/references.md

 ### Synopsis

 vineyardctl is the command-line tool for working with the Vineyard Operator.
 It supports creating, deleting and checking status of Vineyard Operator.
-It also supports managing the vineyard relevant components such as vineyardd and pluggable drivers
+It also supports managing the vineyard relevant components such as vineyardd and pluggable drivers.

 ### Options

 ```
   -j, --dump-usage          Dump usage in JSON
+  -g, --gen-doc             Generate reference docs, e.g., './references.md'
   -h, --help                help for vineyardctl
       --kubeconfig string   kubeconfig path for the kubernetes cluster (default "/tmp/e2e-k8s.config")
   -n, --namespace string    the namespace for operation (default "vineyard-system")
   -v, --version             version for vineyardctl
+      --wait                wait for the kubernetes resource to be ready, default true (default true)
 ```

 ### SEE ALSO